carloscabo/ul2select/README.md

     $('.my-class').ul2select({
       // Class used in the <li> to mark active option
-      // By default "active"
+      // default is "active"
       active_class: 'selected',
       // Custom wrapper around the select
+      // default: <div class="u2s-wrapper">
       select_wrapper: '<div id="my-custom-wrapper">'
     });

-If you want a "plain select", without wrapper, span... etc
+If you want a **"plain select"**, without wrapper, span... etc

     $('.my-class').ul2select({
       // Do not add wrapper and span